-The third book Silent Music: The Letters of Ruth Pitter; is forthcoming by the University of Delaware Press.
+The third book Silent Music: The Letters of Ruth Pitter, was published by the University of Delaware Press in April 2014.

 The fifth book, Out of My Bone: The Letters of Joy Davidman, was published by Eerdmans in 2009; for a review, see http://www.inklings-studies.com/review_csl_chr_tonning_on_d_king.html.
 For a podcast interview about this book, see http://lewisminute.wordpress.com/2012/09/06/dr-don-king-interview-out-of-my-bone/

-The sixth book, The Collected Poems of C. S. Lewis: A Critical Edition, is forthcoming by Kent State University Press.
+The sixth book, The Collected Poems of C. S. Lewis: A Critical Edition, is forthcoming by Kent State University Press in fall 2014.

 In addition, as a result of my research I have published the following articles: